Calipson/deneme2/README.md

 * Human readable Tor .onion names/domains.
 * File signatures, Voting, bonds/stocks,/shares, web of trust, escrow and notary services (to be implemented).

-~~For more information, as well as an immediately useable, binary version of~~ ~~the denemecoin Core software, see https://denemecoin.org/?p=download.~~ Public binary downloads are not yet posted.
+Public binary downloads are not yet posted.

 License